 Hiring a Great Team:

-Before hiring a contractor, check out our blog on questions to ask beforehand.
+Before hiring a contractor, check out our blog on questions to ask a construction manager beforehand.
 Getting all of these questions answered up front will allow you to make the best decision on who to trust with your brand.
 Check out their past work, ask tons of questions, and make sure all expectations are clear from the beginning.
 If there are proper complete drawings for your project, it protects you from contractors taking short cuts.

 Main thing to take away, get everything in writing.